AmyOuY/SpringBootRestaurantManagementApp/README.md

   <li>Used Java Spring Boot MVC to create a restaurant management web application (the same business logic as the “Docker Containerized Restaurant Management App” repository)</li>
   <li>The front-end views were implemented with Java Server Page (<strong>JSP</strong>) using HTML and Bootstrap</li>
   <li>Back-end data was managed by MySQL and used Spring Data JPA (Java Persistence API) to access the data</li>
-  <li>The app uses Spring Security and JPA to support Authentication and Role Based Authorization</li>
+  <li>The app used Spring Security and JPA to support Authentication and Role Based Authorization</li>
 </ul>

 <hr />